hnewbold/employee-attrition-ann/README.md

     return model
 ```
+- **Two hidden layers**: Two hidden layers were selected, as is standard, to capture non-linear relationships in moderately complex datasets like this.
+The number of units per layer was set to range from 32 to 512, which are common lower and upper bounds for tasks of this complexity
+- **Activation functions**: The activation functions 'ReLU' and 'tanh' were tested, as they are commonly used in classification tasks like this, to determine the best-performing model.
+- **Output layer**: A single neuron with a sigmoid activation function was used to output the probability of employee attrition, as it's standard for binary classification problems.
+- **Learning rates**: A range of learning rates (1e-2, 1e-3, 1e-4, 1e-5) was tested to find the optimal setting.
+This range covers both faster learning rates for quick convergence and lower rates for fine-tuned adjustment.

 ## Training the model
 The best model hyperparameters, determined by Keras Tuner, were loaded to train the model.
 Early stopping was implemented to prevent overfitting.